7 ways a Your Local Pantry could help YOUR community in 2024

-2. Your Local Pantry improves health and wellbeing
+2. Your Local Pantry membership leads to friendship

 Pantry membership leads to improved physical and mental wellbeing.
 Access to new friends, community, good food and new opportunities all contribute to this.

-One member told us: “I was very lonely and going to the Pantry helped me make friends who support my mental health as we talk outside the Pantry.”
+Another member said: “I was very lonely and going to the Pantry helped me make friends who support my mental health as we talk outside the Pantry.”

-5. Your Local Pantry shops tackle food waste
+5. Your Local Pantry shops prevent food waste

 Charities and community projects don’t always manage to maintain people’s dignity when it comes to food access.
 Pantries are different, as members testify.